TransitNode/Fredags-Bot/README.md

+NOTE: Bot contains hardcoded values like discord channel ids, and user ids, beware that you will need to change these or remove them entierly from the code.

 This is a simple discord music bot written with the DSharpPlus library, the bot plays music from any source supported by lavalink (youtube, soundcloud, vimeo, twitch).

 Simply place a config.json file in the same directory as the executable and populate it with these required data structures: